Design An Indigenous Shelter Project Based Learning | Paper and Digital

 This activity has been tested with dozens of different groups of grade four students and is a HUGE hit.
 Students have made shelters that included diagrams, posters, Lego®, cardboard and even one made of sticks and mud.

-If you teach in Alberta, be aware this resource was written for the old Social Studies Program of Studies.
-It has not been reviewed or adjusted for the new Alberta social studies curriculum which is being piloted in the 2024-25 school year.
+If you teach in Alberta, this resource was written for the old Social Studies Program of Studies.
+It has not yet been reviewed or adjusted for the new Alberta social studies curriculum which is being piloted in the 2025-26 school year.
 To learn about how we plan to address the changes, visit our site https://brainninjas.ca/social-studies-in-alberta/

 Have a question?
 Before contacting us, check our Frequently Asked Questions page.